whyamiroot/micro-todo/README.md

 ### Communication process

-#### Clients's communication with `Auth` and `TODO` through `APIGateway`
+#### Clients's communication with `Auth` and `TODO` through `Registry`

 0. Services register themselves in `Registry`
-1. Client performs request to the `Registry` to find the `APIGateway`
+1. Client performs request to the `Registry` to specific service and its API endpoint
-2. `Registry` finds suitable `APIGateway` instances and responses with address
-3. Client performs request to the `APIGateway`
-4. `APIGateway` queries `Registry` for a suitable service instance
-5. `APIGateway` proxies request to the instance, converting request to internal protocol, and waits for response
+2. `Registry` proxies request to the best instance, converting request to internal protocol, and waits for response
-6. On receiving response, `APIGateway` converts response from internal protocol to HTTP response and sends back to client
+3. On receiving response, `Registry` converts response from internal protocol to HTTP response and sends back to client

 #### `Auth` and `TODO` services' communication with `Events` service